bd808/php-unserialize-js/README.md

 The next day I checked in and found out that strange things we afoot with my port.
 It turns out that private and protected members `serialize` in an "interesting" way.
-PHP prepends the member name with either the class name (private) or an asterisk (protected) surrounded by null bytes.
+PHP prepends the member name with either the class name (private) or an asterisk (protected) surrounded by null bytes (\u0000).
 The hack parser was going into an infinite loop when it tried to extract these values.

 By this point I was fully committed.
 Nothing less than a TDD validated library that could handle just about any craziness I threw at it would do.
 I'm sure